 On the downside, this type of hedge trimmer requires regular maintenance, releases exhaust emissions, and creates lots of noise.
 You’ll have to mix gas and oil for its two-cycle motor, and you may experience some difficulty getting the trimmer to start.

 Modern gas hedge trimmers aren’t the dirty, smelly machines they once were.
-They deliver massive power, and short of the time it takes to re-fuel your gas tank, you could easily use this tool all day long.
-Professionals prefer them, and if you’ve got a lot of hedge to cut, you might prefer them, too.
+They deliver massive power, and short of the time it takes to refill your gas tank, you could easily use this tool all day long.
+Professionals prefer them, and if you’ve got a lot of hedges to cut, you might prefer them, too.

 Hedge trimmer blades have teeth on one or both sides of the cutter bar.
 Single-sided blades are preferred for straight work (because there's no chance of them cutting on the back stroke).
 Double-sided blades are ideal for shaping and topiary.
 However, this is an extremely broad generalization.

-Single-sided blades are safer, as you're always cutting away from yourself, though they do favor right-handed people.
+Single-sided blades are safer, as you're always cutting away from yourself, though they do favour right-handed people.
 Lefties can soon acclimate, although may prefer a double-sided blade.

 What’s the best length for a hedge trimmer blade?
-A span of 18 to 22 inches is common, and this length suits most people.
-However, blades can be as long as 40 inches or as short as 13 inches.
+A span of 46 to 56 centimetres is common, and this length suits most people.
+However, blades can be as long as a mitre or as short as 33 centimetres.

 There are no fixed rules about size, but if you're trimming a formal hedge, we recommend you opt for a blade slightly longer than the width of the hedge.